-• The following should be contacted to report a student who resides in campus housing that has been missing for 24 hours:

-• Biagio Burriesci- Director of Security, 303-357-5818; or, if unavailable,

-• Kristy McGarvey- Dean of Students, 303-357-5838,

-If after Seminary business hours or during the weekend - Call security at 303-961-1184 or the Littleton Police Department at 303-794-1551.
+- The following should be contacted to report a student who resides in campus housing that has been missing for 24 hours: - Biagio Burriesci Sr. Director of Physical Campus Operations at 303-357-5818; or, if unavailable, - David Coon Assistant Director of Physical Campus Operations at 303-762-6970 or, if unavailable, - Kristy McGarvey Dean of Students, at 303-357-5838, - If after Seminary business hours or during the weekend Call security at 303-961-1184 or the Littleton Police Department at 303-794-1551.

-- Each student living on-campus has the option to register a confidential contact person for notification in case that the student is determined to be missing.
+- Each student living on-campus has the option to register a confidential contact person for notification in case the student is determined to be missing.
 Only authorized Seminary personnel and law enforcement officers in conjunction with the missing person investigation are allowed access to this information.
-Contact Biagio Burriesci if you choose to register a confidential contact person. - Local law enforcement (Littleton Police) will be notified if the Seminary is contacted regarding a campus resident student missing for 24 hours, even if the student has not registered a contact person. - In addition, the Seminary will notify the parent or guardian of a missing student under the age of 18 and not emancipated. - A missing student report will be issued by Seminary personnel and referred to members of the Executive Leadership Council, as well as the local law enforcement agency.

-- The following procedures will be followed when a student who resides in on campus housing is determined to have been missing for 24 hours: - When notification of a missing student is received by Seminary personnel, members of the Executive Leadership Council (ELC - President, Provost/Dean, VP Finance, VP Student Life and Enrollment Management, VP Advancement) will be informed via cell phone call or text message. - From this communication, decisions will be made regarding the calling of local law enforcement and a confidential contact person and/or parents, if appropriate. - A missing student report will be written by the appropriate Seminary personnel and provided to the ELC and law enforcement. - Communication will continue among all concerned, the ELC, director-level personnel, law enforcement and contact persons(s), if appropriate, until the missing student is located.
+Contact Biagio Burriesci if you choose to register a confidential contact person. - Local law enforcement (Littleton Police) will be notified if the Seminary is contacted regarding a campus resident student missing for 24 hours, even if the student has not registered a contact person. - In addition, the Seminary will notify the parent or guardian of a missing student under the age of 18 and not emancipated. - A missing student report will be issued by Seminary personnel and referred to members of the Executive Leadership Council, as well as the local law enforcement agency. - The following procedures will be followed when a student who resides in on campus housing is determined to have been missing for 24 hours: - When notification of a missing student is received by Seminary personnel, members of the Executive Leadership Council (ELC - President, Provost/Dean, VP Finance, VP Student Life and Enrollment Management, VP Advancement) will be informed via cell phone call or text message. - From this communication, decisions will be made regarding the calling of local law enforcement and a confidential contact person and/or parents, if appropriate. - $\circ~$ A missing student report will be written by the appropriate Seminary personnel and provided to the ELC and law enforcement. - Communication will continue among all concerned, the ELC, director-level personnel, law enforcement and contact persons(s), if appropriate, until the missing student is located.